Broome

 In terms of cultural diversity, Broome records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Broome's cultural diversity was found to be above average, with 19.3% of its population born overseas and 15.0% speaking a language other than English at home.
-Christianity is the dominant religion in Broome, comprising 43.0% of people.
-Notably, Judaism, which makes up 0.1% of Broome's population, is overrepresented compared to the rest of WA where it comprises 0.0%.
+Broome's cultural diversity is above average, with 19.3% of its population born overseas and 15.0% speaking a language other than English at home.
+Christianity is the predominant religion in Broome, comprising 43.0% of people.
+Judaism, however, is overrepresented compared to the rest of WA, with 0.1% of Broome's population identifying as such.

 Frequently Asked Questions - Diversity